geneontology/geneontology.github.io/_docs/faq.md

 [ontology](/faq-tags/ontology)

 GO IDs are unique identifiers, however, they do not encode any information about a term or its position relative to other terms in the tree.
+See [more about GO terms](/docs/ontology/).

 [How do I use GO's Term Enrichment tool?](/faq/how-do-i-use-gos-term-enrichment-tool)
 -------------------------------------------------------------------------------------